MicrosoftDocs/azure-ai-docs/articles/machine-learning/tutorial-train-model.md

 ---
 title: "Tutorial: Train a model"
 titleSuffix: Azure Machine Learning
-description: Dive in to the process of training a model
+description: In this tutorial, learn how to submit a cloud-based training job in Azure Machine Learning by using a notebook in Azure Machine Learning studio.
 services: machine-learning
 ms.service: azure-machine-learning
 ms.subservice: core